Often time’s bodybuilders underestimate the power of sleep. But if your goal is gain mass and size, a lack of sleep is detrimental for muscle growth.

 Recommended Amino Acid Supplement

-- GABA - This supplement is proven to increase HGH (human growth hormone) during sleep.
+- GABA – This supplement is proven to increase HGH (human growth hormone) at night.
 This is a major factor to increase muscle size and strength.
-GABA also helps you reach stage 4 sleep faster, which means more hormonal release during sleep.
+GABA also helps you reach stage 4 sleep faster, which means more hormonal release during the night.